 The chart above illustrates the idea that recovery allows you to raise your performance and training over time.

 I would always suggest having at least one rest day per week if not more based on how you feel.
 Consider also having rest weeks every three to four weeks.
-Just reduce the effort during the week but keep the volume relatively close to normal.
+Just reduce the effort and volume by about 40%.
 Listen to your body.
 It’s far more sensible to have an easy day then push yourself too hard when the body isn’t 100%.
 Rest days can include some low-stress activity sessions without too much intensity such as yoga, swimming, and light cycling.
 Sleep is a critical component to recovery and is the key time that the human growth hormone is active and essential to muscle repair.
 Sleep allows time to adapt to mental stresses associated with exercise, hormonal imbalance and muscular tissue recovery.

 After each workout, you should have an appropriate amount of time to cool down and prepare your body for recovery.
 Regular massage, rolling, and stretching is thoroughly recommended to loosen up tight muscles and aid recovery after each session.
 I have a stretch, yoga, and roll routine after every workout that relaxes my muscles and helps support my next workout.